smithchrisc-sg/climate-risk-rag-aws/docs/reference/REUSABLE_PROMPTS_v2.md

 **PROMPT:**

-I need you to get up to speed on our Climate Risk RAG system project.
+I need you to get up to speed on our Solve Global Knowledge Repository system project.
 Please read and analyze the following documents to understand the current state of our work:

 **REQUIRED READING (in order):**